 It will cost you money – Small businesses hit by a cyberattack spend an average of £25,700 in direct costs to clean up after the attack, according to research by Hiscox.
 That doesn’t include potential additional costs such as reduced sales in future because of reputational damage, or fines from regulators.

-Cybercriminals target small businesses – You may think that big businesses are the main target for cybercriminals, but in reality smaller businesses are seen as an easy target because they’re less likely to have solid website security.
+Cybercriminals target small businesses – You may think that big businesses are the main target for cybercriminals, but in reality smaller businesses are seen as an easy target because they’re less likely to take web security measures.
 Research by the Federation of Small Businesses shows that 66% of its members were targeted by online criminals over a two-year period.